TheochemUI/eOn/docs/source/tutorials/visualization.md

 to write its existing `neb.dat` / `neb_*.dat` outputs alongside the `.con` movies.

-This tutorial walks through the full workflow: running eOn with PET-MAD on the vinyl alcohol -> acetaldehyde keto-enol tautomerization, then generating energy profiles, convergence panels, and 2D optimization landscapes.
+This tutorial walks through two complete workflows with PET-MAD:

+- a single-ended minimization of a perturbed vinyl alcohol structure
+- an OCI-NEB calculation for vinyl alcohol -> acetaldehyde

+For each workflow we run `eonclient`, then visualize the result through the public `rgpycrumbs` dispatcher so the tutorial matches current command-line usage.

 ## Setup